-Evidence and Clinical Implementation in Healthcare
+Evidence-Based Practices and Their Implementation in Healthcare Settings

 Nowadays, there are many problems in nursing and medical science but those affecting the effectiveness of treatment modes and preventing practical implementation of the theory are the most important.
 Many researchers in the field of medical science are worried about the gap that exists between theoretical insights on serious health issues and the treatment methods, and its clinical implementation.
 It is necessary to say that the intensity of this gap tends to be different in connection to various areas of medicine; many individual factors are deteriorating the situation in different fields (Embi & Payne, 2013).
 Nevertheless, there also are a few possible solutions aimed at bridging the gap; one of them involves a special training program that allows the specialists to fulfill two major functions at once.